SolarEnergyRacers/solar_car_control_system/docs/ser4-drivers-manual.md

   You have about 5s time for that.
 - If successful the `acceleration/deceleration` display show `+ 0`
   Otherwise repeat the complete procedure

+If the `acceleration/deceleration` display during the tour doesn't display `+ 0` the adjust procedure must be repeated.

 ## Car Operate